 3. 44% of full-time employees feel burned out.

 According to the new survey of 2,800 workers from Robert Half, 49% of employees have to deal with increased fatigue due to work overload.
 Burned-out employees are less confident, productive, and, ultimately, less likely to stay with the company, as some other employee engagement and retention statistics documented.

 4. 49% of high-performing employees list good relations with colleagues as one of the reasons they stay with their employer.

-Just over a third of employers provide new parents with the parental leave option.
+Various employee retention statistics reveal that not many employers provide new parents with the parental leave option.
 Human Resources retention strategies need to address this issue.